mapclient-plugins/mapclientplugins.argonsceneexporterstep/docs/index.rst

 The *Split output files* and associated file size, allows a big output file to be split into multiple smaller files when checked and the split files are limited by the specified memory size.
+The *Combine output files* and associated file size, allows for combining smaller files to be combined into a single file limited to the size specified.
+Files are combined when the check box is checked.
 The *Level of detail*, when checked, allows generation of webGL exports that provide higher level of details with zoom.

 The *Width* parameter, is an integer that sets the width of the exported image.